 We added the frequently asked questions here below in broad categories.
 If you feel like your question has not really been answered, you can look at the other subjects in the chat.

 No, Codam is NOT a Bootcamp.
-It is a full-time study that requires at least 40 hours a week to complete and is a 2-4 years program.
+It is a full-time study that requires at least 40 hours a week to complete and is a 2 years program.

 We want our students to succeed.
 That is why we have created an activity monitoring system to guide our students through their projects.
 This system works in three parts: - Building hour requirement - we expect our students to spend at least 24 hours per week in the building to ensure everyone works on their projects and contributes to the community. - Evaluation requirement - to make peer-to-peer learning work, we need all students to do or receive one evaluation every week. - Deadlines - we expect our students to finish certain projects by certain dates (deadlines are set based on maximum time needed to complete a project).
 This way, our students are set up for success and will complete Codam Core within two years time.
-As an added bonus, the organisational and planning skills obtained throughout are essential for a career in software engineering.
+As an added bonus, the organisational and planning skills obtained throughout are essential for a thriving career in software engineering.

 Yes!
-Following the success of the first school 42 in Paris, which was elected 'Best coding school of 2017', sister schools have been set up in Brussels (Le 19), Tokyo (42 Tokyo), Jakarta (School 42), Kuala lumpur (42 KL), Helsinki (Hive), Madrid (42), Sao Paolo (42) and many more.
-There are currently 33 campuses across 21 countries.
+Following the success of the first school 42 in Paris, which was elected 'Best coding school of 2017', sister schools have been set up in Brussels (Le 19), Tokyo (42 Tokyo), Seoul (42 Seou;l), Kuala Lumpur (42 KL), Helsinki (Hive), Madrid (42), Sao Paolo (42), and many more.
+There are currently 50+ campuses across 30+ countries.

 Codam strives to be available and accessible to all its students.
 Therefore students are encouraged to come and go as they please, be it in the morning or late at night.
 Security systems are in place 24/7 to keep the building secure.